 COVID-19 in Papua New Guinea: Information, Expert Commentary and Media

-Over the following months, in an attempt to keep people informed on the spread of COVID 19 in PNG and its impacts, we will provide links to websites and articles that provide useful and relevant information.
+To keep people informed on the spread of COVID-19 in PNG and its impacts, we have provided links to websites and articles that provide useful and relevant information.
 The content and views expressed in these articles are those of the authors, and not those of the Pacific Livelihoods Research Group.
+Note: As of May 2022 this blog will no longer be updated.

 A sweet deal for PNG coffee growers